-When you have high cholesterol, you’re constantly checking nutrition labels, carefully picking your foods so you don’t elevate your risk for heart disease any more than it already is.
-When it comes to egg whites, however, there’s good news: You can eat them to your heart’s content.
+When you have high cholesterol, you’re constantly checking nutrition labels and carefully picking your foods so you don’t increase your risk for heart disease any more than it already is.

 But the effects of eggs on your heart may not be as bad as once thought.

 According to the Mayo Clinic, the effect of the cholesterol within your egg has only a minimal effect on the cholesterol circulating in your blood.
 As a matter of fact, most people can eat up to seven eggs per week without worrying about elevating their cholesterol level.